networknt/light-doc/content/en/tutorial/bot/regex-replace.md

 If you have several repositories, it will not take a long time to do so.
 However, if you have dozens or hundreds of repositories, it would be a daunting job.

-What if you have to do it on a regular basis.
-For example, upgrade a library to a certain version across all repositories.
+What if you have to do it on a regular basis, for example, if you had to upgrade a library to a certain version across all repositories?

 light-bot regex-replace is a task created to do the replacement automatically for us.
 In this tutorial, we will upgrade Jackson jackson-databind from 2.9.1 to 2.9.4 as 2.9.1 has CVE-2017-17485 deserialization flaw found by one of our customers during a security scan.